Botts-Innovative-Research/oscar-viewer/README.md

 - Integration with CesiumJS as Mapping Engine
 - Minimalist user interface placing emphasis on visualization of observables

+## Cesium Ion Token

+You will need to sign up for a Cesium Ion account (https://cesium.com/platform/cesium-ion/) and modify <code>src/components/map/CesiumMap.tsx</code> to set the <code>Cesium.Ion.defaultAccessToken</code> with token retrieved from Cesium Ion account in order to see the globe/map.

 ## Users' Manual

 Users' Manual is available in this repository under docs/OSH Viewer.pdf